Civilization to emerge from journalistic wild West, keynote speaker John Archibald says at AMP’s ann

 For Alabama Media Professionals, Verna has delivered meeting and workshop programs.
 She also coordinated tours as part of NFPW’s 2017 conference in Alabama.

 Gates will now compete for the title of 2019 NFPW Communicator of Achievement.
 She was runner-up for that award in 2009.
+New president

 Donna Francavilla, who has been an AMP member since 2011, was installed as for a two-year term as the group’s president.
 A longtime national correspondent for CBS Radio, Francavilla also has worked as a TV news reporter, anchor and producer.
 She recently returned to Alabama from New York to continue growing her PR/multi-media agency, Frankly Speaking Communications, which produces webisodes and does voice-over, consulting, public relations, social-media marketing and presentation and media training.
 Francavilla has produced for Oprah, “Where Are They Now,” and CBS Evening News.